5 SharePoint Alternatives That Could Work Better For Youon 26 January 2021

 Antonio Segovia of DSS, Inc. says the proof is in the reviews. “[Confluence] earns better reviews than Microsoft’s SharePoint because it comes out of the box with a great toolset to capture team meetings, write documentation, and track tasks.”
 He adds that Confluence also has a marketplace of add-ons to address different or evolving needs your team may have over time.

 Want a user-friendly collaboration tool that’s rated as “Great” by users?
-Start your free trial of Glasscubes today.
+Request a guided demo of Glasscubes today.

 2. For easier setup.